 A deep listening experience setting interviews with Sri Lankan refugees to a sixty minute score.
 Listened to on headphones whilst floating on a river or sitting on a river bank, surrounded by multi-channel projection, sculpture, cinnamon and fire.
 Premiered at Sydney's Parramasala in 2011, toured to Tasmania’s Ten Days on the Island in 2013 and Melbourne's Footscray Community Arts Centre in 2014.

 Music + Multi-Channel Film

 A story of young men and betrayal of friendship while growing up on the streets of western Sydney.
 Riz premiered as a multi-channel audiovisual work at Carriageworks in 2014 and was then adapted into a feature film that premiered at Sydney Film Festival in 2015.

 Visually it is a feast as the films are cinematically beautiful and the score, performed live at the launch, was exceptional.

 So much is left unsaid, replaced by tone and feeling, all set to powerful music performed live (by Kurinji) – channeling a melancholic Kate Bush or Björk-esque atmosphere into proceedings...
 The overall experience was hypnotically intriguing, luring you in and then ending sharply, to leave you dying to know more about this cryptic, dystopian world.

 It began with a lone voice.
-Aimée Falzon, seated at her keyboard, gradually looped her voice into an impressive one-woman symphony….
-The musicians did not just play the score, but performed it.
-Aimée Falzon in particular, though small and demure, showed great power with her vocals, and sang with fervour.. this turned what could have been just a film-screening into something more intimate and special.
+Aimée Falzon, seated at her keyboard, gradually looped her voice into an impressive one-woman symphony…. this turned what could have been just a film-screening into something more intimate and special.

 Vocalist Aimée Falzon recalls the singing of Sarah McLachlan and Róisín Murphy.